ASE4156/ASE4156/README.md

   - Request Body:
     - token: string (The token to be validated)
   - Response:
-    - JSON object indicating whether the token is valid.
+    - JSON object indicating whether the token is valid
   - Response Codes:
     - 200: Success
     - 400: Missing or invalid 'token' field in JSON request

 - `GET /token/getClient`
   - Description:
-    - Retrieves id of client associated with a given token.
+    - Retrieves id of client associated with a given token
   - Request Body:
-    - token: string (The token associated with the client)
+    - token: string
   - Response:
-    - JSON object containing the client's ID and name.
+    - JSON object containing the client's ID and name
   - Response Codes:
     - 200: Success
     - 400: Missing or invalid 'token' field in JSON request